 All of these examples of transactional emails have one thing in common: they all contain information that is uniquely relevant to an individual recipient.
 This sets transactional emails apart from traditional bulk marketing emails.

 Why are transactional emails important?

-Unlike regular marketing emails, transactional emails are often actively requested by the recipient.
+Unlike regular marketing emails, transactional emails are often triggered by an action taken by the recipient.
 Sometimes they’re sent in response to a literal request for an email, like a password reset.
 At other times, the request is implied.
 Think about a customer who places an order through your website.
 They probably didn’t specifically check a box asking for notification emails for a receipt or order confirmation message, but if one doesn’t arrive, there’s a good chance that the customer will reach out to you to make sure you received their order.

 Transactional email best practices

 To get the most out of transactional email, you’ll need to stay up to date on the best practices.
 Here are a few to keep in mind.

 1. Make it personal

 When creating and sending a transactional email, be sure to include both your brand name and your customer’s name.
 An Experian study found that transactional emails get opened 7% more often when the brand’s name is present in the subject line, usually because it reminds customers of the purchase they’ve made or the information they’ve requested.
 The customer’s name should be included in the body of the email, too, preferably near the beginning.